 Results suggested that monotonous activities increase creative power, and the type of activity has an influence too.
 In particular, the more passive the tedious activity, the more creative power generated.
 For example, reading led to a higher “daydreaming effect” on creativity than writing.

 So bringing these results to the extreme and doing nothing should increase the creative power exponentially.

 The pull strategy gives your brain a deadline, which may be relevant to create a sense of urgency in your environment.

 For many years, deadlines were an essential point of productivity, but they were seen as a creativity killer.
 Instead, in an episode of the Harvard Business School Podcast, professor Teresa Amabile explains how some structures can set up the conditions to control the creative process.
 In particular, a medium-low deadline can help it develop faster.

 This suggests that after the push strategy, where the brain comes up with a couple of ideas, it is time to develop them fast before they phase out.

 How to Push & Pull Correctly to Unlock Your Creative Thinking

-You can decide to implement the Push & Pull strategies as you wish.
+If you want to give a try to the simplest but most overlooked method to unlock creative thinking, you can decide to implement the Push & Pull strategies as you wish.
 But based on my tests, they are influenced by two main variables.

 1 — Stress